-If you don't want to hike, ask about four-wheel jeep trails into the Lost Creek Wilderness, where a network of trails go from one photo op to the next: arresting rock formations, eagles' nests, marshy meadows, sage-covered sunny slopes and half-ruined pioneer cabin sites.
-Wannabe cowboys can take a guided horseback ride at Tarryall River Ranch, just off the highway, three miles south of Fishing Camp.
+If you don't want to hike, ask about four-wheel jeep trails into the Lost Creek Wilderness, where a network of trails go from one photo op to the next: eagles' nests, marshy meadows and half-ruined pioneer cabin sites.
+Wannabe cowboys can take a guided horseback ride at Tarryall River Ranch, just off the highway, 3 miles south of Fishing Camp.